 Many expenses facilitate the functioning of a business, and SG&A expenses form a significant portion of them.
 SG&A costs are the selling, general and administrative expenses of a business.
 These are all the costs involved in everyday operations and incurred while marketing and selling a product.

 These costs are not directly related to the manufacturing, production, and products or services but are used to facilitate business processes and day-to-day operations.

-Quick Read: Business Expense
+Quick Read: What are Business Expenses?